Fraser Island Dingo Conservation and Risk Management Strategy

 In July 2013, the department released the Fraser Island Dingo Conservation and Risk Management Strategy .

-The strategy establishes an overarching framework for the management of Fraser Island’s wild dingo population and seeks to promote the best outcomes for dingo conservation and human safety, as well as placing a strong emphasis on the importance of dingo welfare.
+The strategy establishes an overarching framework for the management of the K’gari (Fraser Island) wild dingo (wongari) population and seeks to promote the best outcomes for wongari conservation and human safety, as well as placing a strong emphasis on the importance of wongari welfare.

-The strategy builds on the positive aspects of the past to advocate an approach to adaptive management of wild dingoes on Fraser Island.
-The strategy envisions a future where Fraser Island supports a sustainable and healthy wild dingo population that can be safely appreciated by Traditional Owners, residents, tourism operators and visitors alike.
+The strategy builds on the positive aspects of the past to advocate an approach to adaptive management of wongari on K’gari.
+The strategy recognises the importance of wongari to the Butchulla People and envisions a future where K’gari supports a sustainable and healthy wongari population that can be safely appreciated by residents, tourism operators and visitors alike.

-Priority objectives within the strategy highlight the core challenges for Fraser Island’s dingo management program and the results the Queensland Government is seeking, namely dingo conservation and human safety.
+Priority objectives within the strategy highlight the core challenges for K’gari’s wongari management program and the results the Queensland Government is seeking, namely wongari conservation and human safety.

-The strategy includes four key programs that will form the basis of an integrated approach to managing dingoes on Fraser Island:
+The strategy includes five key programs that will form the basis of an integrated approach to managing wongari on K’gari including:

 - risk intervention